PankajWorks/ambari-agent-simulator/README.md

 VM Name: each VM has a domain name assigned by GCE, its host name is {cluster name}-{index}

-Docker Container Name: the domain name of Docker container is docker-{index}-{cluster name}.weave.local, the prefix "docker" can be configured by value container_hostname_fix in config/config.ini, you can find out which VM has which Docker container in the cluster information file.
+Docker Container Name: the domain name of Docker container is docker-{index}-{cluster name}.weave.local, the prefix "docker" can be configured by value container_hostname_fix in config/config.ini.

 ## The Weave Internal IP Assign Mechanism
 Basically, you don't have to worry about IP.
 The maximum number of IP is limited by weave_ip_base and weave_ip_mask